1274: Pope Gregory X confirmed a bull issued in 1272 banning charges of blood ritual.

 1899: “The Straus Milk Depots Open” published today listed the three locations where “modified milk for sick children and pure pasteurized milk in bottles can be had at all times.”
 Thanks to the generosity of Nathan Straus a half-pint of milk can be purchased for one cent.
 A new formula perfected by Doctor R.G.
 Freeman at the Nathan Straus Pasteurized Milk Laboratory is especially useful for “very young babies who are ill.”

-1899: Birthdate of movie director George Cukor who had a long and distinguished career that included two Catherine Hepburn – Spencer Tracy classics.
+1899: “On the Lower East Side of Manhattan, “Hungarian-Jewish immigrants Viktor Cukor, an assistant district attorney, and Helén Ilona Gross gave birth to George Dewey Cukor, the movie director whose parents chose the middle name of Dewey as a way to honor Naval Hero Admiral George Dewey and whose long and distinguished career ncluded two Catherine Hepburn – Spencer Tracy classics.
 But he may be most famous for the movie that he did not direct.
 Cukor was the first director for "Gone With the Wind" but he was fired before he could complete the project.
 He passed away in 1983

 1901: The Summer Assembly of the Jewish Chautauqua Society began today.